linode/docs/docs/products/compute/compute-instances/guides/monitor-and-maintain/index.md

 ## Manage Logs

 Important events that occur on your system — things like login attempts or services being restarted — are recorded in your server's *logs*.
-Similar to car maintenance records and completed tax forms, which provide a paper trail in the event of a problem or discrepancy, log files keep track of system events.
+Similar to car maintenance records and completed tax forms, which provide a paper trail if a problem or discrepancy occurs, log files keep track of system events.
 You might review logs when troubleshooting errors, tracking usage, or investigating unusual behavior on your system.

 ### Rotate Logs